 A drive to Fayetteville, West Virginia is nothing short of inspiring.
 Winding roads pass dark groves of sycamore and ash that cling to the ridged steps of the Appalachian Mountains.
 Around one bend, near the community of Hawk’s Nest, is a kitschy relic of roadside Americana, the .
 Entering Fayetteville itself, you cross the impressive , a 3,030-foot steel arch that spans the cool waters of the New River.

-But for decades, travelers coming into Fayetteville were treated to a far more somber site: a billboard depicting the photos of five children and a plaintive plea from their parents seeking news about their fates.
+But for decades, travelers coming into Fayetteville were treated to a far more somber site: a billboard depicting the photos of the five lost Sodder children and a plaintive plea from their parents seeking news about their fates.

 The official explanation of the disappearance of the Sodder children—Maurice, Martha, Louis, Jennie, and Betty, aged 5 to 14—is that they died in a fire that consumed the Sodder family house on Christmas Eve 1945.
 The alternative explanation entertained by the Sodder parents, the Sodder children who survived the blaze, and an active network of amateur sleuths, is that the children were kidnapped from the burning home as retribution against the family.